Secret Dinner: Daikan: 7 courses dinner: price including tax and gratuity *Ticket holder only event

 A way of sustaining life through restraint, foresight, and accumulated knowledge.

-The menu is organised around winter roots, alliums, and ginger — ingredients selected for their structural density, thermal qualities, and capacity to endure extended cold with local produce and modern Nordic culinary approach.
+The menu is inspired by winter forest and fields - around roots, alliums, and ginger — ingredients selected for their structural density, thermal qualities, and capacity to endure extended cold with local produce and modern Nordic culinary approach.

 The dinner takes place within an antique room setting.
 The presence of aged materials, accumulated objects, and visible time aligns the physical space with the temporal conditions of the season.